Hazard Notification System (HANS) for Volcanoes

 [Volcanic cloud height] n/a

-[Other volcanic cloud information] no cloud observed in satellite
+[Other volcanic cloud information] n/a

 [Ballistics] n/a